 No, you can’t.
 One of this event’s purposes of this event is to make new video games following a specific theme.
-You can, however, you snippets and scripts that covers functions, not pre-made projects to be adjusted.
+You can, however, you snippets and scripts that covers functions and assets (Graphics, sounds, etc), not pre-made projects to be adjusted.

 Do I have to bring my team?

 Not at all!
 In fact, you’re encouraged not to arrive as a team to join a team of strangers.
 This event is to collaborate and build networks with people who want to make video games!
 So, no, you don’t have to form a team before joining.

 Of course, there are!
 Here’s a list of rules in total:

 - Participants must be 16+ years old or accompanied by an adult.

 - Participants must be physically in the venue for most of the days.

 - Participants may use premade scripts, snippets, and assets.
 However, participants must check their copyrights compatibilities.

 - Participants have all the rights for their projects.
 However, local and international Global Game Jam organizers have the right to market and advertise submitted projects.